PaperMC/PaperDocs/README.md

 1. [Install Python 3](https://www.python.org)
 2. Install the needed sphinx packages

-After installing Python 3 (as well as python-pip), run the following commnads to install the sphinx packages:
+After installing Python 3 (as well as python-pip), run the following command to install the sphinx packages:

-	$ pip install --user sphinx sphinx-autobuild sphinx-rtd-theme
+	$ pip install --user -r requirements.txt

 [You may need to add the user binary directory to $PATH](https://packaging.python.org/tutorials/installing-packages/#installing-to-the-user-site)